Life. Life happens to me like it happens to everyone.

 I got married just after I qualified, to another lawyer.
 A year later my husband announced that he didn’t want to be married any more.
 That was a shock, but not the end of the world.
 Embarrassing, bearing in mind the wedding, the presents, the dress (which I made – sewing remains one of my favourite things); sad, in the context of dashed expectations and that it’s oddly hard to be friends with someone who once used to be the most important person in your life.
 But we didn’t have children, we both had jobs, the financial split was easy and we did the paperwork ourselves.

-I married again and had some children.
+I married again and had children.
 I found looking after kids and looking after my job so much of a challenge that I quit work and almost straight away began to experience that career pessimism, identity anxiety, and plummeting self confidence that I hear other women in this situation describe.
 I trained in mediation and coaching, and found that I liked it much more than the law.
 So far so good.
 Kids became teenagers.
 Confidentiality prevents me going into detail – and anyway, objective truth doesn’t really exist.

 The kids grew up and went to university and then the second husband decided he didn’t want to be married any more either.
 I know what you’re thinking – to lose one husband may be regarded as a misfortune, to lose both looks like carelessness.
 This time it was different.
 We’d been together ages.
 We had kids, jointly owned property, unequal incomes, shared jokes, a shared record collection, the whole caboodle.
 It was much tougher, but not insurmountable and I learned a massive amount from it.